carVertical/ml-engineering-homework/README.md

 # ML Engineering Challenge
 Design and implement a machine learning-based system architecture for VIN decoding.
-The system should be able to handle high volumes of VIN decoding requests and return decoded information such as make, model, year, body, and transmission types.
+The system should be able to handle high volumes of VIN decoding requests and return decoded information such as make, model, year, body.

 ## Requirements
 Specifically, the solution should include: